batool00/Homework1/homework1.md

 negative?
 What does this mean in context of the data?

-Answer here positive , every time a dog was caaed by a name the more by a cat was called by the same name
+Answer here positive , every time a dog was caaed by a name the more by a cat was called by the same name.

 (4 points)